akruskal/Kmedoids_ML_Python/README.md

-# chapter07
-Unsupervised Learning Exercises and Assessment
+# Chapter 7 Unsupervised Learning Exercises and Assessment
-Created by Dr Sebastiano Barbieri
+Created by Sebastiano Barbieri